Momokivy/blog-site/README.md

 # blog-site
-Thats my frontend for my blog.
+In this repository I will upload the frontendserverfile of my frontendserver.
+So I have a better overview over my project.